Audio glossary

 Hertz

 Hertz (Hz) is the (derived) physical unit for the frequency.
-In Hertz, the number of repetitive oscillations per second is displayed.
+Hertz are the number of repetitive oscillations per second.
 Named after the German physicist Heinrich Hertz.

 Hi-FiShort for High Fidelity.
-Hi-Fi is a quality standard in sound engineering.
+Hi-Fi is a quality standard in audio engineering.

 Hi-Fi rackA Hi-Fi rack (also called a Hi-Fi shelf) is a piece of furniture mostly for private use, on which audio devices such as amplifiers, receivers, etc. can be placed.

-Horn speakersA horn loudspeaker is a type of speaker in which one or more drivers are designed in the form of a funnel (like a horn).
-Horn loudspeakers have a high dynamic range and low power consumption.
+Horn speakersA horn speaker is a type of speaker in which one or more drivers are designed in the form of a funnel (like a horn).
+Horn speakers have a high dynamic range and low power consumption.

-In-earsPopular headphone construction.
-The hearing pieces are inserted directly into the ear canal for listening.
+In-earsPopular headphone design.
+The earpieces are inserted directly into the ear canal for listening.

 InterauralLatin for "between the ears".
-This term plays a role in describing the localisation of auditory events.
+This term plays a role in describing the localization of auditory events.

 InterferenceInterference is a superposition of at least two sound waves of the same frequency.